Skip to content

 Goal-Setting Lesson Video Transcript

 Hi.
 I’m Trevon, Trey, Jennifer.
-Team USA wheelchair basketball player, paralympian, and true sport athlete.
+Team USA wheelchair basketball player, Paralympian, and TrueSport Athlete.
 Today, I want to talk to you about goal setting.
 And there are three things that I would like you to know.
 First, successful athletes set goals and a planned roadmap.
 Second, goals should be written down, assessed over time, and changed if necessary.
 And third, goals need to be challenging in order to be worthwhile.
-As a freshmen at Edinboro University, I was a part of a team that made the national championship game.
-And at that time I recognized I was the low man on the totem pole, but I felt in my heart that I knew my dreams were so much bigger than winning a national title.
+As a freshman at Edinboro University, I was a part of a team that made the national championship game.
+And at that time, I recognized I was the low man on the totem pole, but I felt in my heart that I knew my dreams were so much bigger than winning a national title.
 I wanted to make Team USA.
 I knew what achieving my lofty goal was not going to be easy and that I would need to work hard every day.

 So, as a reminder, I created a pyramid of goals that I kept right above my bed.
 This pyramid reminded me of the accomplishments that I was working towards and visually represented my need to create a solid foundation underneath me before reaching the top.
 In the bottom roll of my pyramid of goals I listed goals such as obtaining my bachelor’s degree, becoming a scholar athlete award recipient, and becoming an All-American.
 The middle row listed winning a national title and playing for a professional team.
 And at the top row, the most challenging of them all, I listed becoming a gold medalist for Team USA.